Collections: Medicinal Herbal Blends

 So what other sort of symptoms or conditions would I use meadowsweet for?

-If I was suffering with bouts of nausea, or had ulcers, or was dealing with heartburn, gastritis, indigestion, or irritable bowl syndrome -- I would bring the meadowsweet into my life.
+If I was suffering from bouts of nausea, or had ulcers, or was dealing with heartburn, gastritis, indigestion, or irritable bowel syndrome -- I would bring the meadowsweet into my life.